 Great Fire of Rome: The advancement of building material technologies was also driven by other great events, such as for example the great fire of Rome in 64AD.
 This drove Nero’s magistrates to create new construction codes defining health and safety measures, such as the distances between structures (as fire breaks) or the means by which concrete might be faced with brick in order to induce greater fire resistance.

 Quarried materials such as chalk, sand and pozzolanic ash were leveraged with the greatest ingenuity in concrete or even dry-stone construction.
 Debris and broken pottery would be mixed with mortar in order to fill wall sections.
 Pumice stone or porous Tufa rock mixed with concrete in order to render cement lighter and so on.

 Their acquaintance and expertise with such a variety of building materials were partly facilitated by the extent of the Roman empire.
 Their knowledgeable use is what allowed them to achieve a considerable leap in construction and Roman architecture.
-Having said this, it can also be said that for economic reasons the ancient Romans tended to resort to locally available construction materials (and labour!)wherever possible.
+For economic reasons the ancient Romans tended to resort to locally available construction materials (and cheap labour!) wherever possible.
 Import and transport of construction materials was limited to the strictly necessary or to high value luxury items such as marble.

 The relative cost, available Roman technology and availability of building materials in ancient Rome had direct consequences on many aspects of Roman society.
 Though we won’t elaborate the point we provide an example: the relatively high cost of forged iron meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.